-Alternatively, if space is permitting, members are welcome to pitch their own tents at shows, however, please note that unless the venue has a separate ‘plastic’ camping area, all modern tents must be completely packed away while shows are open to the public, usually from around 9:30 a.m. – 5:00 p.m.
-Members are then welcome to re-pitch tents each evening.
+Alternatively, if space is permitting, members are welcome to pitch their own tents at shows.
+However, please note that unless the venue has a separate ‘plastic’ camping area, all modern tents must be completely packed away while shows are open to the public, usually from around 9a.m. til 5p.m.
+Members are then welcome to re-pitch their plastic tent each evening.

-Garrison owns many large pieces of kit necessary for shows, including tents, fireboxes, tables, benches etc. which must be transported from our storage facility to the show location and then be set up there prior to the show’s opening.
+The Garrison owns many large pieces of kit necessary for shows including tents, fireboxes, tables, benches, etc. which must be transported from our storage facility to the show location and then be set up there prior to the show’s opening.
 At many shows, we rely on members to volunteer to transport this kit and at all shows we rely on members to set up the camp.
-Therefore, we ask all attending members to help with set-up arrangements (typically on the evening before the first day of a multiple-day event) if this is possible.
+Therefore, we ask all members attending an event to help with set-up arrangements (typically on the evening before the first day of a multiple-day event) if this is possible.

-Set up logistics vary from show to show, and instructions will be included on the event page for the specific show on the Garrison’s Facebook group closer to the event date, so check on Facebook for this information.
+Set-up logistics vary from show to show.
+Instructions will be included on the event page for the specific show on the Garrison’s Facebook group closer to the event date, so check on Facebook for this information.

-Generally, some volunteer members pick up kit from storage with their vehicles and take it to the show’s location the night before a multiple-day show, or on the morning of a daily show, and other members meet them there to help set everything up.
+Generally, some volunteer members pick up kit from storage with their vehicles and take it to the show’s location the night before a multiple-day show or on the morning of a single-day show, and other members meet them there to help set everything up.

-Garrison generally provide a living history camp which contains several authentic tents and several living history displays such as crafts, armour, archery and blacksmithing.
-Our members run these displays throughout the day, showcasing authentic items and skills to the public and answering their questions.
+The Garrison generally provide a living history camp which contains several authentic tents and several living history displays such as textile crafts, weapons and armour or archery.
+Our members run these displays throughout the day, showcasing reproduction items and authentic skills to the public and answering their questions.

 Please don’t worry if you don’t yet know enough to give a display as we’ll teach you everything you need to know during shows.
 New members are welcome to assist with any displays that interest them or, for their first show, just sit and listen to the experienced members and pick up information.

-At almost all multiple-day events, the Garrison provide an authentic hot lunch for members during the day, which is cooked as part of our cooking display.
-Vegetarian and other special dietary options can be catered for, and if you need any of these then please speak to a committee member who will pass your requirements on to the cooks.
+At almost all multiple-day events, the Garrison provide an authentic hot meal each day for participating members, which is cooked as part of our cooking display.
+Vegetarian and other special dietary options can be catered for if given sufficient notice – please email email@example.com and the committee will pass your requirements on to the cook(s).

 Plenty of water is always available during our shows.

-Members are also welcome to provide their own food during shows; if your food is inauthentic to the fourteenth century then please eat it out of sight, for example in one of the tents!
+Members are also welcome to bring their own food and/or drink during shows.
+However, if your food is inauthentic then please eat it out of sight, for example in one of the tents!
 Note also that alcohol may not be drunk whilst the show is open to the public or in the morning before the public arrive.

 At the end of a show, all Garrison camp equipment needs to be taken down and transported back into storage.
-As with set up, there are only volunteer Garrison members available to do this, so we ask all show attendees to help with this after shows if it is possible.
+As with set-up, there are only volunteer Garrison members available to do this, so we ask all members who attended the show to help with this after shows if it is possible.

-Cardiff Castle Garrison is hired by events organisers to run a fourteenth-century re-enactment display at public shows.
-Members therefore need to act in a professional manner at all times, abide by Garrison rules on authenticity and conduct during group events, and not commit any actions during these events which may bring the group into disrepute.
+The Garrison is hired by event organisers to run a 14th Century re-enactment display at public shows.
+Members therefore need to act in a professional manner at all times, abide by Garrison rules and not commit any actions during these events which may bring the group into disrepute.
 Please have a quick read though the Garrison Code of Conduct before you attend your first event.
 It is available in the members-only section of this website or by emailing firstname.lastname@example.org.

 Shows can seem daunting at first; but please don’t worry, our committee members will be on hand to help you as much as we can.
-If you have any problems, a camp leader will be available who is in charge of the camp during the day, and you can speak to them, or any committee members, about any issues you may have.
-Garrison loves new members, and we’d be really happy to see you at shows!
+If you have any problems, experienced members will be available and you can speak to them, or any committee members, about any issues you may have.
+Garrison loves new members and we’d be really happy to see you at shows!